-SDG mapping for FNZ focuses on the impact of the company's product and services on beneficiaries and ultimately, society and the environment.
+SDG mapping for FNZ focuses on the impact of the company's product and services on beneficiaries and, ultimately, society and the environment.
 This reflects a mapping of each live impact KPI within the FNZ Impact platform to a specific SDG, as well as a mapping of the impact of the platform itself to SDG 17.

-Percent women on Boards KPI: SDG 5, 5.5 Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life
+Percentage of women on Boards KPI: SDG 5, 5.5 Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life secure working environments for all workers, including migrant workers, in particular female migrants, and those in precarious employment generation through prevention, reduction, recycling and reuse

-Water usage KPI: SDG 6, 6.4 By 2030, substantially increase water-use efficiency across all sectors and ensure sustainable withdrawals and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity Human rights controversies KPI: SDG 8, 8.8 Protect labour rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment
+Water usage KPI: SDG 6, 6.4 By 2030, substantially increase water-use efficiency across all sectors and ensure sustainable withdrawals and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity Human rights controversies KPI: SDG 8, 8.8 Protect labour rights and promote safe and

-Waste to landfill vs. recycling KPI: SDG 12, 12.5 By 2030, substantially reduce waste generation through prevention, reduction, recycling and reuse
+Waste to landfill vs. recycling KPI: SDG 12, 12.5 By 2030, substantially reduce waste